princehuios/action/README.md

 Collectors may use their Action Coin to obtain deals and discounts (1.00 ACTN = $1.00 USD in SAVINGS) on a growing list of products and services offered by Vendors from more than 30 countries.

-Get up to 1,000X more value for your Action Coin [https://actioncoin.com](on our marketplace)!
+Get up to 1,000X more value for your Action Coin [on our marketplace.](https://actioncoin.com/rewards)

 ## Getting started